libor-m/scrimer/doc/5-choose-variants.rst

 - use predefined ``samtools`` filtering

-  - indels caused by 454 homopolymer problems have generally low quality score, so they should be filtered at this stage
+  - indels caused by 454 homopolymer problems generally have low quality scores, so they should be filtered at this stage

-- remove uninteresting information (for convinient viewing in IGV)
+- remove uninteresting information (for convenient viewing in IGV)

   - overall low coverage sites (less than 3 reads per sample - averaged, to avoid discarding some otherwise interesting information because of one bad sample)